 Far gone are the days of sitting in your office cubicle for 8 hours a day.
-Today, technology- whether it is our PCs, laptops or mobile phones- has blurred the lines between a physical workspace and where work actually happens with the onset of remote work!
+Today, technology- whether it is our PCs, laptops, or mobile phones- has blurred the lines between a physical workspace and where work actually happens with the onset of remote work!

 Remote work is changing the global workspace and its operations.
-In a wave that is showing no signs of slowing down, especially with the current state of COVID-19 pandemic remote work is rapidly increasing all around the world.
+In a wave that is showing no signs of slowing down, especially with the current state of the COVID-19 pandemic remote work is rapidly increasing all around the world.

 There has been a significant boost in employees that are working in remote positions, either full-time or part-time, with an increased percentage of the workforce looking towards working on flexible schedules.

 Tech-giants like Amazon, Facebook and Google have told their employees to work from home and are quickly implementing remote working policies in the US.